This is no ordinary caramel slice.

 Why Choose Date Caramel?

 Almond butter is rich in magnesium, a powerful mineral that is essential for brain health (among other things!).
-The startling fact is that nearly half of Americans are deficient in it!

 I hope you enjoy this no-bake slice as much as I do!
 It’s full of: